lrydzkowski/Lexica/README.md

 #### How 'full' mode works

-- Each entry from given sets has 4 counters which at the beginning are equal 0:
+1. Each entry from given sets has 4 counters which at the beginning are equal 0:
-  - A counter for close questions about English meaning.
+  1.1.
+A counter for close questions about English meaning.
 For each entry, a user has to reach this counter value equals 1.
-  - A counter for close questions about your native language meaning.
+  1.2.
+A counter for close questions about your native language meaning.
 For each entry, a user has to reach this counter value equals 1.
-  - A counter for open questions about English meaning.
+  1.3.
+A counter for open questions about English meaning.
 For each entry, a user has to reach this counter value equals a number stored in Learning.NumOfOpenQuestions configuration option.
-  - A counter for close questions about your native language meaning.
+  1.4.
+A counter for close questions about your native language meaning.
 For each entry, a user has to reach this counter value equals a number stored in Learning.NumOfOpenQuestions configuration option.
-- Entries in given sets are randomized and 7 first entries are taken.
+2. Entries in given sets are randomized and 7 first entries are taken.
 For each of them a question is asked.
-- For each randomly selected entry the following conditions are checked in order to ask a question to a user:
+3. For each randomly selected entry the following conditions are checked in order to ask a question to a user:
-  - If there is at least one not reached close question counter, then a close question is asked.
+  3.1 If there is at least one not reached close question counter, then a close question is asked.
 If both counters aren't reached, then the type of close question is randomly selected (question about English meaning or question about your native language meaning).
 If one counter isn't reached, then the question type of this counter is asked.
-  - Otherwise, if there is at least one not reached open question counter, then an open question is asked.
+  3.2.
+Otherwise, if there is at least one not reached open question counter, then an open question is asked.
 If both counters aren't reached, then the type of open question is randomly selected (question about English meaning or question about your native language meaning).
 If one counter isn't reached, then the question type of this counter is asked.
-  - Otherwise, an entry is omitted and conditions for the next entry are analyzed.
+  3.3.
+Otherwise, an entry is omitted and conditions for the next entry are analyzed.
-- After giving a correct answer:
+4. After giving a correct answer:
-  - The particular counter value is incremented by 1.
+  4.1.
+The particular counter value is incremented by 1.
-- After giving a wrong answer:
+5. After giving a wrong answer:
-  - The particular counter value is set to 0.
+  5.1.
+The particular counter value is set to 0.
 If Learning.ResetAfterMistake configuration option equals true, then all counters all set to 0.
-  - A correct answer is showed.
+  5.2.
+A correct answer is showed.
-- After analyzing 7 entries, again all entries in sets are randomized and the first 7 entries are analyzed.
+6. After analyzing 7 entries, again all entries in sets are randomized and the first 7 entries are analyzed.
-- In order to end this mode a user has to reach all counters.
+7. In order to end this mode a user has to reach all counters.

 ### 'Only open questions' mode